bakame-php/stackwatch/README.md

 #### Iterations

-If you need to access the average usage for a specific metric, you can use the second argument.
+To calculate the average usage of a specific metric, specify the number of iterations as the second argument.
+The callback will be executed accordingly, and the method will return the average value over all iterations:
-When executing a callback more than once, the average value for that specific metric across all iterations will be returned:

 ```php
 use Bakame\Aide\Profiler\Profiler;